braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/tealium/tealium_for_currents.md

 ## Integration

-### Step 1: Create a Data Source for Braze within Tealium
+### Step 1: Create a data source for Braze within Tealium

-Instructions for this step are documented [here](https://community.tealiumiq.com/t5/Customer-Data-Hub/Braze-Currents-Incoming-Webhook-Setup-Guide/ta-p/36303).
-At the end, Tealium will provide a Data Source URL to copy, which you will use in the next step.
+Instructions for creating a data source can be found on the [Tealium](https://community.tealiumiq.com/t5/Customer-Data-Hub/Braze-Currents-Incoming-Webhook-Setup-Guide/ta-p/36303) site.
+Once completed, Tealium will provide a data source URL to copy, which you will use in the next step.

 ### Step 2: Create Current

 In Braze, navigate to **Currents > + Create Current > Tealium Export**.
-Provide an integration name, contact email, and the Tealium URL from Step 1.
+Provide an integration name, contact email, and your Tealium URL.
 Next, select what you want to track from the list of available events.
 Lastly, click **Launch Current**

+All events sent to Tealium will include the user's `external_user_id`.
+At this time, Braze does not send event data to Tealium for users who do not have their `external_user_id` set.

 {% alert important %}
 It's important to keep your Tealium URL up to date.
 If your connector's URL is incorrect, Braze will be unable to send events.
-If this persists for more than **48 hours**, the connector's events will be dropped and data will be permanently lost.
+If this persists for more than **48 hours**, the connector's events will be dropped, and data will be permanently lost.
 {% endalert %}

-All events sent to Tealium will include the user's `external_user_id`.
-At this time, Braze does not send event data to Tealium for users who do not have their `external_user_id` set.

 ## Integration details

-All data listed in the [Currents Event Glossaries]({{site.baseurl}}/user_guide/data_and_analytics/braze_currents/#nav_top_dataandanalytics_brazec urrents_eventglossary), including all fields in both [Message Engagement Events]({{site.baseurl}}/user_guide/data_and_analytics/braze_currents/event_glossary/message_engagement_events/) and [Customer Behavior and User Events]({{site.baseurl}}/user_guide/data_and_analytics/braze_currents/event_glossary/customer_behavior_events/).
+Braze supports exporting all data listed in the [Currents event glossaries]({{site.baseurl}}/user_guide/data_and_analytics/braze_currents/#nav_top_dataandanalytics_brazec urrents_eventglossary) (including all properties in both [message engagement]({{site.baseurl}}/user_guide/data_and_analytics/braze_currents/event_glossary/message_engagement_events/) and [customer behavior]({{site.baseurl}}/user_guide/data_and_analytics/braze_currents/event_glossary/customer_behavior_events/) events) to Tealium.